Dr. Rachel SchutteAssistant Professor of Political Science

 Outside the college

-When she’s not teaching or working on her research, you can find Dr. Schutte in the woods where she lives with her husband, exuberant toddler daughter and rambunctious puppy.
+When she’s not teaching or working on her research, you can probably find Dr. Schutte in the woods or along the lakeshore with her exuberant toddler daughter and rambunctious puppy.
 She loves to travel, seeking hiking adventures in the summer and skiing escapades in the winter.
 It’s rare to find her without a book nearby, and she’ll never turn down a board game or a physical challenge.